gcpjedi/google-k8s-workshop-v2/modules/05-deployments-and-health-checks.md

     backend   Deployment/backend   149%/50%   1         3         3          13m
     ```

-    Wait until the autoscaler scales the number of `backend` pods to 3.
+    Wait until the autoscaler scales the number of `backend` Pods to 3.

 1. Save the autoscaler definition as a Kubernetes object and examine its content.